 - Take the social security number and other details about the deceased to the funeral home for the funeral arrangement conference where you discuss the funeral and cremation plan.

-- Get the body of the deceased transported from the site of death or storage to the funeral home.
+- Transport the deceased’s body from the site of death or storage to the funeral home.
 The funeral provider shall also help you secure certified copies of the death certificate, arrange for a notice in the newspapers, and look after other necessary paperwork.

 - Obtain a medical certificate from a doctor stating the cause of death or a certificate from the Coroner in case there has been a coroner’s post-mortem examination.